rbundock/rbundock.github.io/_services/software-prototyping.md

 ---
 layout: service
 title: "Software prototyping"
+description:
+summary: Prototyping is used to test various aspects of a solution.
+It allows you to identify unexpected user behaviour, and spot problems or gaps in a concept.
+At this stage, the goal is to create an experience and provoke a response.
+Creating prototypes is at the heart of turning an idea into a product.
+We ensure that all of our software is built with well-reviewed code, result-driven agile processes and well-designed practices, to deliver IT solutions that can grow with your business.
 header_box: relative
 ---
-# Software prototyping
-Time to market matters but time to profit is the real objective.
-Within 30 working days, you will validate your product idea and shorten the business cycle to create and deliver value to customers.
-Such an approach minimises not only the costs of software development but, first and foremost, the risk of future business failure.

-We take care of CX, UX and UI to deliver IT solutions that stand the test of time and grow with your business.